jeffreykegler/old_kollos/notes/misc/leo2.md

 you know completely the state of the parse so far, including all rules and symbols recognized, and precisely what symbols are expected next.
-You can also imitate the most-loved feature of recursive descent -- you can hand control over to the user for their custom hacks, so that you get the best of syntax-driven parsing and parsing by custom hackery.
+You can also duplicate the most-loved feature of recursive descent -- you can hand control over to the user for their custom hacks, so that you get the best of syntax-driven parsing and parsing by custom hackery.